muppet9010/factorio-muppet-streamer/README.md

 At present a Time Duration Effect may interrupt a different type of Time Duration Effect, depending upon each effects behaviours and player state requirements. i.e. Aggressive Driver and Malfunctioning Weapon will interrupt each other, but a Player Drop Inventory will not affect an Aggressive Driver.

 Any repeated running of the same effect will have the subsequent effect requests ignored, with the first effect continuing until its original completion.

-#### Updating the mod

-When updating the mod make sure there aren't any effects active or queued for action (in delay).
-As the mod is not kept backwards compatible when new features are added or changed.
-The chance of an effect being active when the mod is being updated seems very low given their usage, but you've been warned.